EdbMails EDB Recovery and Migration software

 3. Gmail to Tutanota migration using EdbMails

-• Step 1: Download and install EdbMails IMAP migration software
+• Download and install EdbMails IMAP migration software

-• Download EdbMails application onto a computer running the Windows operating system.
+• Download application on your computer running the Windows operating system.

-See list of EdbMails system requirements for Gmail to Tutanota migration.
+See the list of EdbMails system requirements for Gmail to Tutanota migration.

 Login to EdbMails application